-Removing and preventing ticks on your dog is incredibly important to prevent him (and you!) from getting sick or infected with a disease.
-While prevention and removal may be a bit of a hassle, it will ensure that he lives a life that is free of parasites and illness caused by them.
+Removing and preventing ticks on your dog is incredibly important to prevent them (and you!) from getting sick or infected with a disease.
+While prevention and removal can be a bit of a hassle, it will ensure that he lives a life that is free of parasites and illness caused by them.

 He has super long hair and gets all kinds of things in it that I know hurts him.
 You could almost feel any part of his body at random and their would be ticks there.
 People say not to take him to a groomer because he’s strictly a outside dog, but I have no clue how to get his super matted hair behind his ears and ticks and over his whole body.
 Please help I want to treat my dog better I know it hurts him.